asehmi/using_chatgpt_kedro_streamlit_app/README.md

 - Plotly charting
 - (Check out my [gists](https://gist.github.com/asehmi) for more Streamlit goodies)

-**Note**: _This is a demo of Kedro and Streamlit concepts and the results should not be taken seriously!
-The Linear Regression model is highly simplistic._

 ## Installation

 (_On Windows replace forward slashes with back slashes._)